 Double exposure images are taking the internet by storm!
 Overlaying two images is a technique that results in mind-blowing effects.
 This tutorial will teach you how to create a double exposure image using a close-up portrait and a landscape.
 By the end of it, you will have grasped the double exposure technique making you ready to create your own images.
 Don’t worry - it’s pretty simple to do; just follow the steps below!

 Choose a close-up portrait from your gallery or the integrated stock photo libraries.
 Alternatively, you can choose any portrait and crop it.
 You can crop an image manually or by changing the aspect ratio.
-If you want to learn more about the crop, click here.

 Select Add New Layer to add a second image.
 Choose a photo of a landscape, preferably one that contains trees or flowers to add colors and patterns to your composition.
 You may choose an image from your gallery or the integrated stock photo libraries.
 As you can see, the color of the trees and the color of the subject’s eyebrows and hair match.
 The layered colors hold meaning; so choose them carefully.